STEPbySTEPproj/HF_metrics/README.md

 [DualTaskscript.py](src/pi_hf/DualTaskscript.py) takes as an input the data files (in .csv format) related to the HF protocols for both with and without the use of exoskeleton.
 Datafile names should be provided with .csv extension.
-Condition data file (in.yaml format) related to the execution time for ascending/descending task is also required as an input.
+Condition data file (in .yaml format) related to the execution time for ascending/descending task is also required as an input.

 It then computes the related metrics.
 It also optionally accepts the output folder name.